MBuffenoir/elk/README.md

 # elk
-A compose file to quickly setup and ELK stack
+A compose file to setup and ELK stack.

+Logstash will be listening for syslog events on the UDP port 5000.

 Try it out with: